 - Staunch support from government officials--Accreditation provides objective evidence of an agency's commitment to excellence in leadership, resource management, and service-delivery.
 Thus, government officials are more confident in the agency's ability to operate efficiently and meet community needs.

 - Increased community advocacy--Accreditation embodies the precepts of community-oriented policing.
 It creates a forum in which law enforcement agencies and citizens work together to prevent and control challenges confronting law enforcement and provides clear direction about community expectations.

 The City of Carbondale Police Department is very proud of this accomplishment and is certain that the community will benefit from the hard work it has taken to become ILEAP-accredited.
-If you have any questions about our status or the accreditation process, please feel free to contact Accreditation Manager Lieutenant Mark Goddard, who will be pleased to share the value of accreditation with you.
+If you have any questions about our status or the accreditation process, please feel free to contact Accreditation Manager Lieutenant Heather Reno, who will be pleased to share the value of accreditation with you.